GUIDE 2025

 Castellan Software Suite Pricing, Alternatives & More 2022 - Capterra

 End-to-end planning for business continuity management by Castellan Software combines an organization’s operations into one platform.
-SSO and two-factor authentication make it simple for authorized personnel in getting access to the application.
-This extra layer of security is important so that no suspicious activity takes place.
+SSO and two-factor authentication make it simple for authorized personnel to get access to the application.
+This extra layer of security is essential so that no suspicious activity occurs.

 Castellan helps organizations recover from natural disasters and cyberattacks.
-It has a number of features such as operational resilience, automation, emergency notifications, business continuity, disaster recovery, and compliance tools.
+It has several features, such as operational resilience, automation, emergency notifications, business continuity, disaster recovery, and compliance tools.

-What we liked about it is that it offers a management solution but also provides businesses with practical advice for enhancing continuity planning.
+What we liked about it is that it offers a management solution and provides businesses with practical advice for enhancing continuity planning.
 There is no pricing information on the website.

 The platform’s cloud-based design speeds up deployment and implementation.
 Businesses can assess the potential effects of various challenges on their operations and specify the measures necessary to minimize the harm using business impact analysis.
 After that, they may test those plans and make any required adjustments.